Delegation and baking FAQ#

 Why is there a cool-down when I decrease / stop my delegation?

-The cool-down period is there to provide stability to the blockchain and to make sure that a baker does not become unstable too quickly if delegators withdraw their stake.
+The cool-down period is there to provide stability to the blockchain and to make sure that a validator does not become unstable too quickly if delegators withdraw their stake.

 Can I change my restaking preference if I am in a cool-down period?